Facebook is everywhere. Since 2015, its payment system has been too.

 Is Facebook’s payment system safe?

-Like other similar services, Facebook’s payment system is susceptible to scams.
-Avoid clicking on links in messages from people you do not know or pay people you have not met in person.
+Like other services, Facebook’s payment system is still susceptible to scams.
+To use Facebook’s payment system safely, avoid clicking on links from people you do not know or pay people you have not met in person.

 Tips to keep your finances safe on Facebook

 If you decide to eventually use Facebook for managing your money, consider the following tips.